omahern/Exp4/docs/index.md

 ## Batch PCoA

-Ellipses represent 80% confidence intervals around the centroid of the Timepoint
+Ellipses represent 80% confidence intervals around the centroid of the Timepoint.

+Data is significantly tied to the timepoint sampled (adonis2, R2=0.23, F=9.4, p<0.001) not the Treatment/MC (adonis2, R2=0.08, F=0.7, p=0.973).

 ```r